glenjamin/mocha-multi/README.md

     npm install mocha-multi --save-dev
     mocha --reporter mocha-multi --no-exit

-No exit must be used to ensure the various streams finish writing.
+No exit will be forced on to ensure the various streams finish writing.

 Choosing Reporters
 ------------------